 Instructions

-- Preheat oven to 425° F. Line a 15×10 inch baking pan with foil; coat foil with cooking spray.
+- Preheat the oven to 425º F (220º C).
+Line a large sheet pan with foil; spray foil with cooking spray or olive oil.

-- In a small bowl, combine olive oil, lemon juice, lemon zest, salt, pepper, oregano, rosemary, garlic powder, garlic cloves, and red pepper flakes, if using.
+- In a small bowl, combine olive oil, lemon zest, lemon juice, salt, pepper, oregano, rosemary, garlic powder, garlic cloves, and red pepper flakes, if using.
+TIP: Make sure to zest your lemons before you squeeze them.

 - Arrange potatoes and chicken on the prepared baking sheet.
 Drizzle oil mixture over the chicken and potatoes; mix to coat.
 Place lemon slices and onion around the chicken, if using.